ivansmith7795/bitsandbytes_jetson_0.41.1/README.md

 # bitsandbytes

 ***********************
-This is a port of the bitsandbytes repo for compatibilitie with Jetson Xavier.
+This is a port of the bitsandbytes repo for compatibility with Jetson Xavier.
 ***********************

 The bitsandbytes is a lightweight wrapper around CUDA custom functions, in particular 8-bit optimizers, matrix multiplication (LLM.int8()), and quantization functions.